King's Representative in the Cook Islands

 The king's representative fills the role normally filled by a governor-general in the Westminster system of a Commonwealth realm, being both a representative of the monarch and the titular head of executive government.
 They appoint the prime minister and Cabinet and chair the Cook Islands Executive Council.
-In performing their duties, they must act on advice.
+In performing their duties, they must act on the advice of their government.

-Originally these duties were performed by the high commissioner of New Zealand to the Cook Islands, but in 1982 these powers were repatriated.
+Originally these duties were performed by the high commissioner of New Zealand to the Cook Islands, but in 1982 these powers were repatriated and the office of Queen's Representative was established.
 The governor-general of New Zealand still represents the king in matters pertaining to the entire realm.

 Following the death of Elizabeth II, the office formally became known as "King's Representative".
+As of 2026, however, the office is still referred to throughout the constitution as the "Queen's Representative".

 In August 2025, Tom Marsters was reappointed as the representative for a fifth three-year term.